 - Take your cell phone and extra money with you in case the car breaks down or your date is making bad decisions and you need a cab ride home.
 Have a backup plan.

 - Make sure your parents know where you’ll be for the evening.
 And yes, curfew is still a legal requirement if not a parental one.
-By law, individuals younger than 18 years of age must be indoors by midnight (see Boise City Code 6-10-2 for exceptions).
+By law, individuals younger than 18 years of age must be indoors by midnight (see Boise City Code 6-10-2 for rules and exceptions).